Super Bowl ring

 - Chuck Noll: four as head coach and two as a team consultant with Pittsburgh Steelers

-- Josh McDaniels has won six with the New England Patriots his first as personnel assistant, second as defensive coaching assistant, third as quarterbacks coach and his fourth, fifth, and sixth as offensive coordinator.
+- Josh McDaniels has won six with the New England Patriots: his first as special teams coach, second as defensive coaching assistant, third as quarterbacks coach, and his fourth, fifth, and sixth as offensive coordinator and quarterbacks coach.

 - Ivan Fears has won six with New England Patriots his first as wide receivers coach and the remaining as running backs coach.

 - Ernie Adams has won six with New England Patriots as a football research director

 - Nick Caserio has won six with the New England Patriots, one as a coaching assistant, one as a scout, four as director of player personnel

 - Bill Nunn: each as a scout with Pittsburgh Steelers

 - "Mean" Joe Greene: four as a defensive tackle, two as a special assistant for player personnel, all with the Pittsburgh Steelers